 If so, then the oil was not only the slipperiest substance unknown to man but one which must not have been absorbed by the desert sand.1 Or is the vase something more?
 Is it possible that the vase is not really an object, but rather a symbol?
 After all, the Egyptian wrote in symbolism, and their entire culture was one of mysticism and symbols.
-That is why we find the God, Hapi, holding two similar vases in His hands.
-From one he pours out knowledge, from the other he pours the water of the Nile.
+That is why we find the God, Hapi, holding two similar vases in His hands where he pours out knowledge from one, and the water of the Nile from the other.
 If we take the vase literally, as Egyptologists do, we must believe that Hapi floods Egypt with water.
 Yet Hapi is the Water Carrier, the Greek Aquarius, who stands in the Spring sky preparing to pour out knowledge, not water, when His turn comes in the heavens.

 Three thousand years before Virgil, the Egyptian oracles foretold the coming of the age of "dreaded fish," when Egypt, its language and religion would be destroyed and lost forever.
 The Egyptians understood.
 It was the will of the Gods, and while fish was forbidden to be eaten by any priest, the priests and priestesses were, nevertheless, resigned to their fate.